The Kepler Track is a 60km loop in Fiordland National Park, New Zealand.

 They will also pick you up from the Rainbow Reach Car Park and drop you off in Te Anau for 14$ per person.

-The Elevation Profile of the Kepler Track
+The elevation profile of the Kepler Track

-The map of the Kepler Track
+A day by day breakdown of the Kepler Track

 Day 1: The Control Gates to Luxmore Hut